Frequently Asked Question (FAQ)s

 How will I be notified of a Critical Peak Pricing event?

 Participants will be notified by phone, email, and messaging on the website.
+If you need to update your notification preferences please fill out this form or call 877-707-5771.

 What is MISO?